james-card/NanoOs/docs/2026-01-16_Atomic-Power.md

 Something that's fallen out of this is that my coroutine primitives are now full replacements for C's thread primitives within the context of the OS.
 When I get around to it, `mtx_t` and `cnd_t` can be fully implemented by my `Comutex` and `Cocondition` constructs.
 Because I based all this on C's thread model, there are 1:1 mappings for all the objects and functionality now.

+It's worth noting that I had to add a HAL function to do this work.
+One of the reasons I started this effort was so that I could get experience in writing a fully-functional operating system.
+The thing is, you don't know the best way to do things until you've done it to completion once and screwed up a bunch of times along the way.
+Things like this teach me about what I need in the future if I wind up having to design all or part of an OS at a day job.
+Every time I discover something like this, it's another win for this effort.

 So, maybe now I can finally get back to the work I was doing on overlays and userspace processes.
 We'll see.

 To be continued...